-Over a third (36%) are aware of the tax and have taken steps to prepare.
+More than a third (36%) are aware of the tax and have taken steps to prepare.
 These family-owned businesses seem to use one or two general strategies.
 Either they find ways to avoid the tax by using trust funds or other legal maneuvering; or alternatively, they plan to have the resources to pay the tax by using insurance policies, etc.

-"The family would be prepared because I have a life insurance policy that is there for that reason to make sure they are able to carry on and take care of things." - Carlos F., real estate & mortgage, Ariz.
+"The family would be prepared because I have a life insurance policy that is there for that reason to make sure they are able to carry on and take care of things."

+- Male respondent, real estate sales, Ariz.

-"My son would keep the assets because he works out of here too.
-I think my son would be prepared to pay the tax because he has invested [wisely]; he makes money."-Adela W., blinds, N.M.
+"My son would keep the assets because he works out of here, too.
+I think my son would be prepared to pay the tax because he has invested [wisely]; he makes money." - Female respondent, consumer goods sales, N.M.